Dogs and Housing/Homeowners Insurance • MSPCA-Angell

 MSPCA Position: Support

-Sponsors: Senator Anne Gobi; Representatives Dave Rogers and Samantha Montaño
+Sponsors: Former Senator Anne Gobi; Representatives Dave Rogers and Samantha Montaño

-Status: S. 876 reported favorably by committee and referred to the committee on Senate Ways and Means.
-H. 1367 reported favorably by committee and referred to the committee on House Ways and Means.
+Status: S. 876 reported favorably by the Housing Committee and referred to the committee on Senate Ways and Means.
+H. 1367 reported favorably by the Housing Committee and referred to the committee on House Ways and Means.

 This bill will accomplish four things: 1) prohibit some housing providers from arbitrarily refusing responsible owners with good dogs; 2) prevent evictions for one year after a state of emergency ends solely because a family has a dog without written permission; 3) requires hotels to allow pets during a state of emergency; and 4) prevent homeowners’ and renters’ insurance companies from discriminating (canceling, refusing to renew or charging a higher premium) against people based solely on the breed of dog they own.
 The bill permits insurance companies to refuse coverage for dogs deemed dangerous by law or with a bite history.
 Notably, a 2022 representative survey of Massachusetts voters found that more than two-thirds support legislation that would achieve these goals.